 Great Lakes earns significant transportation revenues from TC Energy and its affiliates, some of which are provided at discounted rates and some at maximum recourse rates.
-For the three months ended March 31, 2020, Great Lakes earned 74 percent of its transportation revenues from TC Energy and its affiliates (March 31, 2019 - 73 percent).
+For the three and six months ended June 30, 2020, Great Lakes earned 75 percent and 74 percent, respectively of its transportation revenues from TC Energy and its affiliates (June 30, 2019 - 73 percent for both periods).

-At March 31, 2020, \$18 million was included in Great Lakes' receivables with regard to the transportation contracts with TC Energy and its affiliates (December 31, 2019 - \$19 million).
+At June 30, 2020, \$13 million was included in Great Lakes' receivables with regard to the transportation contracts with TC Energy and its affiliates (December 31, 2019 - \$19 million).

 In 2018, Great Lakes executed long-term transportation capacity contracts with its affiliate, ANR Pipeline Company (ANR) in anticipation of specific possible future needs.
 The original total contract value of these contracts was approximately \$1.3 billion over a 15-year period.
-These contracts were subject to certain conditions and provisions, including a reduction option up to the full contract quantity if exercised up to certain date.
+These contracts were subject to certain conditions and provisions, including a reduction option up to the full contract quantity if exercised up to a certain date.
 During the first quarter of 2020, several amendments were made to these contracts and ANR exercised the right to terminate a significant portion of the contracts amounting to approximately \$1.1 billion.
 The remaining maximum rate contract, which has a total capacity of approximately 168,000 Dth/Day and total contract value of \$182 million over a term of 20 years, is expected to begin in late 2022.
 This contract, which has a full quantity reduction option at any time before October 1, 2022, is dependent on ANR being able to secure the required regulatory approvals and other requirements of the project associated with these volumes.
-The remaining unsubscribed capacity on Great Lakes will be available for contracting in response to developing marketing conditions.
+Any remaining unsubscribed capacity on Great Lakes will be available for contracting in response to developing marketing conditions.